mappo7/ec-site-traits/_traits/105-redeemable.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-This trait will be redeemable for a physical item in the real world.
-Plans are still underway, but so far what we know is that it will be something special.
+This trait **unlocks a physical item in the real world.** Plans are still underway, but there are plenty of exciting items that could be assigned to your Trait.

-The Ether Cards platform offers tools for connecting NFTs to the real world.
-This can come in the form of responsive NFTs that change based on real-world actions, admission passes to real-world events, redeemable traits like this one and other customizable features.
-With the Redeemable trait, you’ll be among the first people in the world to experience this new application.
+*Terms and conditions apply.